dparksports/SystemMonitor/README.md

-# Windows System Monitor
+# Windows System Monitor (C# / WPF)

-A native PowerShell (WPF) application for monitoring system events and managing VPN services on Windows.
+A native .NET 6+ WPF application for monitoring system events and managing VPN services on Windows.
+Ported from the original PowerShell script for better performance and maintainability.

 ## Features